SEI2-jeddah/Project-3-prompt/README.md

 ## Overview:

-Your team will be creating a full stack application for UXDI Strudents!
+Your team will be creating a full stack application for UXDI Students!

 **You will be working as a team for this project**, everyone must contribute.
 If 1 person does not contribute or 1 person does all the work then the entire team will fail the project requirements.
 If you pair program then please include the other persons github name in the commit.